Impact of Medical Imaging in Healthcare

-With the advent of each modern imaging technique –computed tomography, magnetic resonance imaging, ultrasound and digital imaging– today’s health care providers have access to increasingly accurate images with which to screen, diagnose and guide them when treating patients.
+With the advent of each modern imaging technique –computed tomography, magnetic resonance imaging, ultrasound and digital medical imaging– today’s health care providers have access to increasingly accurate images with which to screen, diagnose and guide them when treating patients.

 Mammography might be the best known of the technologies.
 Long a standard in women’s healthcare, millions of women the world over have had this screening that can detect a cancerous growth in the early stages or before it begins to spread.

 At Bexar Imaging in San Antonio, Texas, we have a system to provide 3D or wide-angle digital breast tomosynthesis mammograms with a 50-degree tomographic sweep, which produces more images than the 15-degree to 20-degree equipment on the market.

 Xeromammography, which produced a xeroradiographic image of the breast and chest wall on paper instead of film, became available in the early 1970s.
 We had plates that made an exposure with blue dye.
 It was an improvement – you could see masses, but they had to be pretty big, and often by that time the cancer was more advanced.
 It also exposed the breast to more radiation.
 At the time, however, it was state-of-the-art.

 When dedicated mammography units came along in the late 1970s, and early ’80s, the compression of the breast was done manually.
 We’d use a hand crank to control the compression plate to squeeze the breast as tight as we could.
 As you can imagine, this technique resulted in compression that was inconsistent from one technologist to another and from one mammogram to the next.

 The advent of automated compression created consistency, and by the early 1990s, mammography became more effective, with better image quality and, by the late 1990s, digital imaging became available.